-There are several options of preventative care depending on the personality of the pet.
-These three options may be used independently or in combination with each other.
-The purpose of these three options is to prevent dental tartar which leads to serious dental disease (periodontitis).
+There are several options of preventive care depending on the personality of the pet.
+These options may be used independently or in combination with each other.
+The purpose of these options is to prevent dental tartar which leads to serious dental disease (periodontitis).
 Once tartar has already been deposited, the only way to effectively and safely remove is with a professional cleaning (scaling and polishing).

 When starting a routine, many owners are surprised that the pet may actually like to have their teeth brushed.
 This is due to veterinary toothpaste’s pet friendly taste (IE. chicken, beef, etc.).
 Toothbrushes can either be “normal” toothbrushes, similar to our toothbrushes, or they can be a finger brush similar to an infants toothbrush.
 Just 60 – 90 seconds per day is the usual time needed.
 Once a routine has been started, often times the pet will actually anticipate and even remind the owner that it is time to brush.
 The most important area to brush is the gum line as this is where tartar starts.
 Come by SBVH for a free teeth brushing lesson for your pet!